What is Defamation?

 The statement in question must refer to the victim

 The statement made by the offender contains the victim’s name or the victim’s photograph.
-If there is no name or photograph provided, the court will determine whether there is an indirect statement made which suggests the victim is the wrongdoer.
+If there is no name or photograph provided, the court will determine whether there is an indirect statement made that suggests the victim is the wrongdoer.

 Careless words or poor research by the offender is not a valid defence for defamation.